Puzzlefactory/single-spa-cs/README/SETUP.md

 ---

-## How to setup a Utilities bundle
+## Step 3: How to setup a Utilities bundle

 A utilities bundle or project is a way to share libraries, styles, or components across applications so they are only ever loaded once.